Farshadhn/SimpleExpenseManagement/README.md

 # Develop a Dashboard in ✨ 5 minutes ✨
  Lookif framework is a lightweight multi-layered framework that enables you to create a dashboard in less than 5 minutes.
  This repo is just a  sample about how to use these libraries.
 It is not focesd on UI Design or how to develop a greate automated dashboard.
- Although, Right now it is in Persian, I'll inject other languages.
+ Although, Right now it is in Persian, I'll implement other languages.